pybamm-team/pybamm.org/content/news/2024/09/03/pybamm-24.9.md

 shortcutDepth: 1
 ---

 PyBaMM 24.9 has now been released!
-This release continues the previous release schedule conforming to three releases a year and marks the second release of 2024.
+This release continues the previous release schedule conforming to three releases a year and marks the third release of 2024.
 We would like to thank all the [contributors](https://pybamm.org/teams/) who made this release possible.

 The full list of changes can be found in the [CHANGELOG](https://pybamm.org/changelog/) file, but here we provide a deeper overview of the main features of this release.